fkztw/hor2vec/README.md

                         The reading direction of each word/character.
 Default
                         is 't2b' (top to bottom), you can choose 'b2t' (bottom
                         to top).
-  -nr, --no-rotate      If this optioin has been given, hor2vec won't rotate
+  -nr, --no-rotate      If this option has been given, hor2vec won't rotate
                         the input.
 ```